pacphi/ops-manager-automation-cc/README.md

 gcloud auth login --quiet
 ```

-All following commands should be executed from the jumpbox unless otherwsie instructed.
+All following commands should be executed from the jumpbox unless otherwise instructed.

 ## Prepare your environment file